NICHOLLS LEGAL

 About Nicholls Legal

 Established in 2000, Nicholls Legal is a law firm located in South Melbourne, Australia.
-We specialize in Technology Law, Communications Law, Intellectual Property Law, Defamation Law, Commercial Law and Disputes.
+We specialize in Technology Law, Communications Law, Intellectual Property Law, Defamation Law, Commercial Law, Startups and Disputes.

 We are progressive, client-focused lawyers and have successfully represented clients in the Supreme Court of Victoria, the Federal Court and the High Court of Australia.

-Our clients vary from individuals and niche businesses, to large corporates, to government departments and agencies.
+Our clients vary from individuals and niche businesses, to tech startup companies, large corporates, to government departments and agencies.

 Technology & Communications Law is a highly specialized field, requiring extensive expertise and experience in a range of disciplines.
 These include dispute resolution, contract drafting and negotiation, as well as IT law, commercial law, intellectual property law, privacy law, internet law, trade practices, defamation and regulatory advice.